GuidesJune 27, 2026

 Tips for Parents

-• Use a fragrance-free, hypoallergenic detergent
+• Choose a gentle, fragrance‑free detergent

-• Add an extra rinse if your machine allows it
+• Add an extra rinse

 Duckie’s Verdict: Is it safe?